5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 - Next, open the Sync window and click on "Get OpenCore"
 - In the "Sync" Window, click on "Get OpenCore" to download the latest OC build
 - Close the sync window
-- Back in the Main window click on the button to mount the EFI partiton
+- Back in the Main window click on the button to mount the EFI partition
 - Click on "Mount and open config.plist"
 - In the `PlatformInfo/Generic` section, select `iMac19,1` and click on "Generate"
 - Save the `config.plist`